22OVERSooN/Project1_Realestate_Analysis/README.md

 ## Covid Impact

+Questions: Does Covid_19 has any impact on realestate market?

 Method: Use yearly and quarterly data and create scattor plot of increase of median sold price, median rent price and median listing price.

 Conclusions: If we only look at the yearly data, there are not much of the changes happen, even we can see slightly increase, but once we dig a little bit more, the final results shows that during the covid, even the median of the median sell price has not been impacted, but the IQR and the 25th of the quartile have been impact, which means the property market does has some impact by Covid.